rekalogika/rekalogika.dev/docs/mapper/05-context.md

 title: Context and Mapping Options
 ---

 Provide context variables to the mapper to control the mapping process.
+Or get some information about the mapping process.

 ## Context